Aeroluna/LunaCoopMod/README.md

 Increased Hellion/Hellbat health should make mineral dumping into them more efficient and make them more viable as a frontline.

-- Changed Cyclones to visually have their red lazer sights with Mag-Field and large missiles when locking on from Versus.
-- Buffed Cyclone's Lock On to no longer be affected by armor.

-The little missile that was fired during Lock On was just sad, now Cyclones look as cool as they do in Versus.
-Also Lock On is a spell, and should not be affected by armor.

 - Added Widow Mines.
   - Added Hellburst Payload upgrade, which increases Sentinel Missile direct damage by 20 and splash damage by 80.
   - Adds a visual red light on top after researching Hellburst Payload.